 Variation in the genes that encode for the vitamin D binding protein influence 25(OH)D levels.
 For example, single-nucleotide polymorphisms modulate vitamin D binding protein levels and subsequent affinity for 25(OH)D3.
 Interestingly, serum concentrations of the binding protein do not appear to influence binding capacity.
 Similar to the enzymes involved in vitamin D metabolism, concentrations of vitamin D binding protein are magnesium dependent.

-Approximately 40 percent of people living in the United States are vitamin D deficient (as defined by the Endocrine Society, see "Vitamin D status controversy," below).
-Deficiency is associated with osteomalacia in adults (referred to as rickets in children).
+Approximately 30 percent of people in the United States have vitamin D deficiency, and 40% have vitamin D insufficiency (as defined by the Endocrine Society, see "Vitamin D status controversy" below.
+This means approximately 70 percent of the US population is vitamin D insufficient Deficiency is associated with osteomalacia in adults (referred to as rickets in children).
 Certain populations are at greater risk for deficiency, especially dark-skinned people, such as those of African or Hispanic descent, and those who are obese, have low education, smoke, or have diabetes.

 Osteomalacia is a skeletal disorder characterized by soft, improperly formed bones, growth retardation, muscle weakness and spasms, low blood calcium, and seizures.
 Rickets, which was commonly associated with children living in the industrialized cities of northern Europe and the northeastern United States during the 18th and 19th centuries, has re-emerged as a public health problem in recent decades in parts of Southeast Asia as well as in exclusively breastfed infants in the United States.